We are committed to offering you a high-quality service. Our Customer Service Standards describe how you can expect us

 Are you happy with the service you received from us?

 If something goes wrong or you are not satisfied with our service, please tell us.
 You have the right to complain if you feel we are not meeting our customer service standards.
 We take complaints about our service very seriously and have a special procedure for dealing with them.
 Our complaints procedure (PDF) sets out how we handle complaints.
 You can use our service complaints form (PDF) or online form below.
 If you need further information, or you need the leaflet and form in another language or format, please contact us.

 If you are happy with the service you received from us, please let us know.
 And we are always interested to hear suggestions on how we can improve our service.

 Making a complaint about our service

-The SPSO is committed to offering a high standard of service.
+The SPSO is committed to offering a high standard of service, across all our functions (including the Independent National Whistleblowing Officer and Scottish Welfare Fund services).
 We take any complaints about our service seriously and aim to address any areas where we have not delivered to the standards we expect of ourselves.
 We value complaints and use information from them to help us improve our services.

 Stage one: Early resolution

 We will always try to resolve your complaint quickly and within five working days.
 In exceptional circumstances we may extend this by up to five working days.
 If you are unhappy with our response, you can ask us to consider your complaint at stage two.

 Stage two: Investigation